d33pster/WebRep/README.md

 ## FOR WINDOWS ***
 1. Install Python3+ and uninstall any lower versions
 2. git clone the repo in DESKTOP (IMPORTANT)
-3. In cmd type ~ python PATH/to/WEBREP/webrep.py or go to the folder WebRep and run webrep.py
-4. If already on the WebRep folder press Y/y
-5. if not just press n/N
+3. Run WebRep.exe

 ## Windows Installers
-1. Create a Desktop folder named WebRep (Strictly)
+1. Create a Desktop folder named WebRep (Strictly no version name or anything else) (Case Sensitive)
 2. Download the installer from the folder
 3. Install in that folder
-4. follow Windows instructions afterwards
+4. run WebRep.exe